rss logo

 root@host:~# ip route add 192.168.1.0/24 via 10.110.0.100

-Establishing the tunnel (Debian)
+Establishing the Tunnel (Debian)

 root@host:~# ip addr add 10.110.0.100/32 peer 10.110.0.200 dev tun0

-• Set the IP address of the tun0 interface:
+• Bring up the tun0 interface:

 root@host:~# ip link set tun0 up

 That's it!
-The 192.168.1.0/24 network should now be reachable from the client.
+The 192.168.1.0/24 network (remote side) should now be reachable from the client through the SSH tunnel.

 References